gridlang/grid/docs/src/types.md

 print(p.name) // prints "Alice"
 ```

-By assigning a structural tuple a name, we can use the name as a custom type in other tuples.
+By assigning a name to a structural tuple, we can use that name as a custom type in other tuples.

 ### Example: